 The Prophet Muhammad

-The Prophet Muhammad, peace be upon him (pbuh), was the founder of Islam.
+The Prophet Muhammadas, peace be upon him (sa), was the founder of Islam.
 On these pages, we will briefly outline his life story, drawing upon the sources listed below.
-By tracing the life story of the Holy Prophetpbuh , one can separate myth from reality, and perceive the radiant character of the Prophetpbuh shining through.
+By tracing the life story of the Holy Prophetsa , one can separate myth from reality, and perceive the radiant character of the Prophetsa shining through.

 To begin with, we will present some excerpts from the writings of his greatest lover, Hazrat Mirza Ghulam Ahmad, the Promised Messiah and Mahdi: